Skip links

 Security and trust in Industry 4.0: the role of digital identities

-A digital identity is an electronic proof of authenticity that is issued and verified by a public key infrastructure (PKI).
-Digital identities cryptographically verify the identity information of a device or entity.
-A digital identity is applied to a device during the production process, establishing the device as a trustworthy communication partner in digital networks.
+A digital identity is an electronic proof of authenticity issued and verified by a public key infrastructure (PKI).
+It cryptographically verifies the identity of a device or entity, ensuring its trustworthiness in digital networks.
+Applied during the production process, a digital identity establishes a device as a secure communication partner.

-A digital identity is therefore an electronic representation of identity information that proves the identity of actors and devices.
-In addition, digital identities enable secure and authenticated interaction between devices, applications and users in various networked environments.
+In essence, a digital identity is an electronic representation of identity information that authenticates actors and devices.
+It facilitates secure and verified interactions between devices, applications, and users across interconnected environments.

-Digital identities can be used to uniquely identify entities such as machines and products.
-Digital identities are therefore crucial to ensure that communication partners are known and trustworthy.
+Digital identities uniquely identify machines and products, ensuring that all communication partners are known and trusted.

 Industry 4.0